Insomnia: Symptoms, Diagnosis, Remedies, Treatments

 - Severe insomnia, sleeping less than 3.5 hours in women and 4.5 hours in men, led to a 15% increase in mortality.
 (Most of the increase in mortality from severe insomnia was discounted after controlling for comorbid disorders.
 After controlling for sleep duration and insomnia, use of sleeping pills was also found to be associated with an increased mortality rate)

 - The lowest mortality was seen in individuals who slept between six and a half and seven and a half hours per night.

 - Sleeping only 4.5 hours per night is associated with very little increase in mortality.

-- Mild to moderate insomnia for most people is associated with increased longevity and severe insomnia is associated only with a very small effect on mortality.
+- Mild to moderate insomnia for most people is associated with increased longevity, and severe insomnia is associated only with a minimal effect on mortality.